 Study skills

-When it comes to the learning and assessment component of university life, there are a few major changes your teen will need to wrap their head around.
+When it comes to the learning and assessment at university, there are a few major changes your teen will need to wrap their head around.
 Unlike at high school, their education will be much more self-directed, and they’ll need to take greater responsibility for meeting assessment deadlines and keeping up with course content.

 They’ll also be expected to be much more rigorous with their research and referencing when writing assignments.
 This means they’ll need to become familiar with key academic skills, like searching library and journal databases for sources.